 Oyler died: 24 Feb 1973, ‘special hospital’, south of St Cere, Lot, France (more later when researched).
 London Times obituary 19th March 1973.
 (Thanks to AN).

 Occupations: farmer, estate manager and restorer, writer.
 School-teacher (so far unverified).

-If you have any thoughts, observations about this or any information or even an image of Philip Oyler then please contact me.
+If you have any thoughts, observations about this or any information or especially an image of Philip Tom Oyler, often known as Peter Oyler, then please contact me.

 Apologies for the unstructured nature of this ‘Work in Progress’ page and for not updating it until recently.
 It is now at the top of my list of ‘Worthwhile things to do’.

 Midsummer 2020: I am starting to add initials of the people who sent information.
 I will try to email all the people who have sent this information asking if they consent to their full name being added to this acknowledgement section.
 If you do not want your name made public I will not include it.
 If I cannot contact the people I will consider the ethical thing to do.
 Some of this ‘new’ information was sent to me over 5 years ago but, unfortunately, I became ill and unable to continue with this until recently.